Configuring the eG manager to Work with AppsMon for Windows

 - Now that Client User Experience test has been configured, the eG Enterprise will playback the specified Scriptfiles according to the chosen Test Period.
 Whenever the eGTest script is played back, the AppsMon for Windows tool will collect the Availability and Response time metrics for every timer configured in the script, and will store these details in the corresponding Outputfiles.
 The eG Enterprise will then extract the measures from the Outputfiles and display them in the monitor interface.

 - To view the measures in the eG monitor interface, first, SIGNOUT of the eG administrative interface.

-- To view the measures in the eG monitor interface, navigate to the layer model of the Emulated Client component in the eG monitor interface.
+- To view the measures in the eG monitor interface, navigate to the layer model of the Client Session Simulation component in the eG monitor interface.